PragmaticWorksSoftware/LegiTestDocs/articles/client/DesigningaLegiTestTest.md

-1.Assert that the source and target tables have the same number of rows after the package executes.
+1. Assert that the source and target tables have the same number of rows after the package executes.
 (For the test database we have setup, this will be 3 rows.)

-2.Assert that the data, excluding the LastUpdate column (which doesn’t exist in the source), matches between the source and target.
+2. Assert that the data, excluding the LastUpdate column (which doesn’t exist in the source), matches between the source and target.

-3.Assert that the row that should not be changed (Primary Key 1) was not altered, based on the LastUpdate column.
+3. Assert that the row that should not be changed (Primary Key 1) was not altered, based on the LastUpdate column.

-4.Assert that the UnchangedRows variable containing the unchanged rows row count has a value of 1 after the package executes.
+4. Assert that the UnchangedRows variable containing the unchanged rows row count has a value of 1 after the package executes.

-5.Assert that the package executed in under a set amount of time.
+5. Assert that the package executed in under a set amount of time.